HiRoFa/quickjs_es_runtime/README.md

 # examples

-see [DOCS](https://hirofa.github.io/quickjs_es_runtime/quickjs_es_runtime/index.html) for all inner working but here are some quickstarts:
+see the [DOCS](https://hirofa.github.io/quickjs_es_runtime/quickjs_es_runtime/index.html) for all inner working but here are some quickstarts:

 Cargo.toml